IAG-tech/IAG-tech/README.md

 analysis skills in a professional environment.

-Long term: Build a solid engineering career in RF and space communications, complemented by a BEng in Telecommunications at Universidad del País Vasco (UPV).
+Long term: Build a solid engineering career in RF and space communications, complemented by a BEng in Telecommunications.

 ---